knitting stitches for beginners

 Our growing library of knitting stitches makes it easy to add texture and details to any hand knit project.
 Get started with our beginner videos for knitting and purling before adding more complex combinations like stockinette or seed stitch!

-Learn about more complex knit stitches!
+Learn about more complex knit stitch patterns!

 Lace knitting is a whole category of stitch patterns that feature open areas for a loose, flowy fabric.
 Yarn overs, increases and decreases are used to create beautiful motifs that can include everything from modern geometric designs to traditional floral patterns.
 This category of stitch patterns typically relies on knitting charts to lay out the design in sections, also known as “repeats”.
 Explore free lace knitting patterns here!